 We see a growing sense that societies feel locked in their current systems of governance and economics, but as groups and individuals are searching for avenues to change that.
 The mechanisms of contemporary governance were built for problems of the 20th century, perhaps even of the 19th century, and are certainly inept to deal with those of 21st.

 Perhaps unsurprisingly then we have noticed that writers and economists are also stuck writing within these systems themselves, unable to imagine outside the confines, and stuck with speculative variations of Capitalism that only explore along thin line, running from libertarian free market to state correction.
 Assuming they aren’t drawn into writing the type of dystopic post-calamity fiction that has grown in popularity over the past decade, and now seems to make up the large proportion of science fiction output on television and film.
 Where then are the utopians, or even the positive realists?
 Where is the innovation?
 Where is the philosophical exploration of ideas?
 Where is the sense that anything can, or even should, change?

 Looking for answers we set up our stall and asked members of the Edgeryders community, and other online communities to pitch in their suggestions for writers who they thought were dealing explicitly with economic systems in their science fiction writing.
-The list grew and grew: https://edgeryders.eu/t/econ-sf-a-selection-of-works-and-authors/8582/11
+The list grew and grew: Econ-SF: a selection of works and authors

 From this we built a reading group, and invited anyone who was interested to join us in reading and discussing the work.
 We meet in person and online to talk about the content and context.